Governance for Sustainable Development: Implementing the 2030 Agenda Volume 2 (April 2018) edited by

 The book reviews how the SDGs were developed, what happened in key meetings and how this transformational agenda, which took more than three years to negotiate, came together in September 2015.
 It dissects and analyzes the meetings, organizations and individuals that played key roles in their development.
 It provides fascinating insights into the subtleties and challenges of high-level negotiation processes of governments and stakeholders, and into how the SDGs were debated, formulated and agreed.
 It is essential reading for all interested in the UN, sustainable development and the future of the planet and humankind.

-Out now my latest book 'The Water, Food, Energy and Climate Nexus: Challenges and an Agenda for Action' edited by Felix Dodds and Jamie Bartram,
+'The Water, Food, Energy and Climate Nexus: Challenges and an Agenda for Action' (September 2017) edited by Felix Dodds and Jamie Bartram with a foreword by HRH the Prince of Wales.
+Available from here.

 It brings together contributions by leading intergovernmental and governmental officials, industry, scientists and other stakeholder thinkers who are working to develop the approaches to the Nexus of water-food-energy and climate.